ainfanzon/MariaDB_examples/README.md

 ## Description

-Collection of Docker environments to test MariaDB servers and tools
+Collection of Docker environments to test MariaDB solutions and tools

 ## Getting Started